-- 8. Where an office holder sub-contracts out work that could otherwise be carried out by the office holder or his or her staff, this should be drawn to the attention of creditors with an explanation of why it is being done. - 9.
-The key issues of concern to those who have a financial interest in the level of payments from the insolvency estate will commonly be: - a) the work the office holder anticipates will be done and why that work is necessary; - b) the anticipated cost of that work, including any expenses expected to be incurred in connection with it; - whether it is anticipated that the work will provide a financial benefit to creditors, and if so what anticipated benefit (or if the work provides no direct financial benefit, but is required by statute); - d) the work actually done and why that work was necessary; - e) the actual costs of the work, including any expenses incurred in connection with it, as against any estimate provided; - f) whether the work has provided a financial benefit to creditors, and if so what benefit (or if the work provided no direct financial benefit, but was required by statute).
+- 9. The key issues of concern to those who have a financial interest in the level of payments from the insolvency estate will commonly be: - the work the office holder anticipates will be done and why that work is necessary; - the anticipated cost of that work, including any expenses expected to be incurred in connection with it; - whether it is anticipated that the work will provide a financial benefit to creditors, and if so what anticipated benefit (or if the work provides no direct financial benefit, but is required by statute); - the work actually done and why that work was necessary; - the actual costs of the work, including any expenses incurred in connection with it, as against any estimate provided; - whether the work has provided a financial benefit to creditors, and if so what benefit (or if the work provided no direct financial benefit, but was required by statute);

 When providing information about payments, fees and expenses to those with a financial interest in the level of payments from an insolvent estate, the office holder should do so in a way which facilitates clarity of understanding of these key issues.
-Narrative explanations should be provided to support any numerical information supplied.
 Such an approach allows creditors and other interested parties to better recognise the nature of an office holder's role and the work they intend to undertake, or have undertaken, in accordance with the key issues.
-Where it is practical to do so, the office holder should provide an indication of the likely return to creditors when seeking approval for the basis of their remuneration.